 Porter Airlines will retain the 16 slots awarded earlier this year after a judge dismissed Air Canada’s claims that Billy Bishop Toronto City Airport erred in granting the slots to the Bombardier Q400 operator.
 Porter holds a commanding position at the city airport, challenged only by Air Canada’s 30 slots, allocated last year.
 However, a federal court decided that 16 slots allocated to Continental Airlines in 2010 and returned in April can go to Porter, as planned by the Toronto Port ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Porter Jubilant As Court Rejects Air Canada Slot Case".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Porter Jubilant As Court Rejects Air Canada Slot Case".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.